What is Plaster?

-Gypsum plaster is created by heating gypsum (a soft white mineral rock) to remove most or all of the water and crushing it into a fine powder.
-When gypsum power is re-mixed with water it turns into liquid plaster slurry known as plaster of Paris.
-Plaster of Paris can be molded into a variety of things.
-As it dries, it creates a hard, smooth, durable material that is ideal for interior smooth wall finishes.
+Gypsum plaster is made from gypsum powder.
+When gypsum powder is mixed with water, it forms gypsum plaster, otherwise known as plaster of paris.
+As it dries, it creates a hard, smooth, durable material, ideal for interior smooth wall finishes.

 How is Gypsum Plaster Applied to Walls?

-After the base-coat of plaster is dry, one or two finish coats of gypsum plaster are spread over top of the brown coat to form a perfectly smooth surface.
-Gypsum plaster mixed with lime is used for the final coat of plaster.
-Lime helps harden the gypsum which leads to a more durable surface.
-Pre-mixed top coat plaster uses Dolomite rather than Limestone as the alkaline calcifying agent.
+Crushed limestone, or lime, is often added to the finish coat.
+Lime helps harden gypsum plaster and makes for a more durable surface.
+Pre-mixed top-coat plaster uses Dolomite rather than Limestone as the alkaline calcifying agent.
 Only a thin layer of top-coat plaster is needed.
 The finish coat of plaster fills in any pits and creates a very smooth wall.

 Plaster is a versatile building material that can be used for a variety of purposes.
 It is very durable and can be used to create exceptionally smooth wall finishes.
 Gypsum plaster holds up better than drywall in humid wet environments.
 It is the most common type of plaster used in the United States.
 It is made from gypsum, which is a soft white mineral.
 Gypsum plaster is applied to walls in two or three coats.
 The first coat is called the scratch coat.
 The second coat is called the brown coat.
 The third coat is called the finish coat.
 It is applied using a variety of tools including trowels, hawks, floats, and screeds.